elpbatista/falkland-bycatch-riskscape/docs/publishing_checklist.md

-# Publishing Checklist
+# Release and Maintenance Notes

-This checklist tracks cleanup decisions for preparing the repository as a reusable riskscape workflow/template.
+This page records the main cleanup decisions made for the first public release and the remaining post-release maintenance items.
+It is not a user guide; see `README.md`, `docs/workflow.md`, and the public notebooks for normal use.

 ## Completed